pactus-project/PIPs/PIPs/pip-23.md

    - Procedure: Use the private key to generate a cryptographic signature for the input message.

 2. **VerifyMessage** (Util Service)
-   - Input: Message as string, Signature as hex, Public key associated with Pactus account
+   - Input: Message as string, Signature as hex, Public key as string
    - Output: Boolean indicating the validity of the signature
    - Procedure: Use the public key to verify the authenticity of the signature for the input message.

 3. **SignMessage** (Wallet Service)
-   - Input: Message as string, Password for wallet (optional), Public key associated with Pactus account
+   - Input: Wallet Name as string, Password for wallet (optional), Message as string, Account address as string
    - Output: Signature as hex
    - Procedure: Use the private key specific account address in wallet to generate a cryptographic signature for the input message.